<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 HIPAA leaves a lot of latitude for organizations to implement the safeguards with the technology and procedures that make the most sense for the specific entity.
 Securing ePHI is one of the more challenging and technical aspects of HIPAA compliance—and simultaneously one of the highest areas of risk.
 As cyber threats continue to rise, organizations and IT administrations need solutions that improve access management and data protection, and minimize the risk of unauthorized use.

-StrongDM’s infrastructure access platform helps organizations ensure the right people have access to the right information at the right time.
+StrongDM’s Zero Trust Privileged Access Management platform helps organizations ensure the right people have access to the right information at the right time under the right conditions.
 So patient data is never accessed without cause or consent.
 StrongDM helps you:

 • Confidently offboard employees so that former staff can’t access critical infrastructure.